amgsk/github-lang-chart/README.md

 ![Chart](http://i.imgur.com/JVQpFWI.jpg "Chart")

-**Chart2 : The language ratio used in all repositories.**
+**Chart2 : Display the top 10 repositories of the author's repository.**

 This is a repository language chart sorted in descending order of the number of stars.
 *There is a mosaic in the image.*

 ![Chart](http://i.imgur.com/izuUkPV.jpg "Chart")